charlesetc/quartz/content/_index.md

 Welcome!
 This is my digital garden.
 It just so happens to be a forest.
-As you hike, you take moments to look around you.
+As you hike, you take a moment to look around you.
 You contemplate the fog passing around the trees.
 You take it all in.